Facilitator-Cards/facilitator-cards/content/blog/facilitator-cards-x-airtable-virtual-agenda-builder.md

 +++
 author = "Meg Bolger"
-categories = "Using Facilitator Cards, About The Cards" date = 2021-10-14T17:20:00Z description = "Don’t have your cards with you but still want to make an agenda on the fly?
+categories = "Using Facilitator Cards" date = 2021-10-14T17:20:00Z
+description = "Don’t have your cards with you but still want to make an agenda on the fly?
 We got you." facebook_discussion = ""